 Don’t you just want to learn more why we were named one of Gartner's Cool Vendors?

-Please reach out to learn how to augment your team with the Respond Analyst today.
+Contact us to discover how to augment your security event analysis team with the Respond Analyst today.

 Tim Wenzlau is a Product Manager at Respond Software.
 He is focused on adding skills to the Respond Analyst--continuously improving the Respond Analyst’s intelligence, visibility, awareness, and user experience.
 Prior to Respond Software, Tim managed and launched a user behavior product and held various roles in corporate development, strategy, and business operations.
 Tim holds a degree in Operations Research and Financial Engineering from Princeton University.View all posts by Tim Wenzlau